D4NST04/chess_cpp/README.md

 Written in C++ following Object Oriented Programming principles

 ## Usage
-Just type the following in the game folder
+Just type the following in the terminal in the game folder

 ```bash
 ./szachy